Medical Editor: John P. Cunha, DO, FACOEP

 Urinary: kidney impairment, urinary difficulty.

-The following adverse drug events may be borne in mind as potential effects of the components of Fioricet with Codeine.
+The following adverse reactions have been reported with the components of FIORICET with CODEINE.
 Potential effects of high dosage are listed in the OVERDOSAGE section.

 Codeine: nausea, vomiting, drowsiness, lightheadedness, constipation, pruritus.

 Several cases of dermatological reactions, including toxic epidermal necrolysis and erythema multiforme, have been reported for butalbital, acetaminophen, and caffeine tablets, USP.